 2. Supporting Model Annotation and Assumption Validation

-How Hebbia Helps: Hebbia helps analysts strengthen their financial models by connecting key metrics to their underlying sources.
+How Hebbia Helps: Hebbia helps strengthen financial models by connecting key metrics to their underlying sources.
 By uploading filings, transcripts, investor materials, and research notes, analysts can use Matrix to run targeted enrichment queries such as:

-• What were the non-recurring items or one-time events that influenced the key KPIs?
+- What were the non-recurring items or one-time events that influenced the key KPIs?

-• How does my estimate for revenue growth or margin expansion/contraction compare to history or to what peers or competitors are guiding to?
+- How does my estimate for revenue growth or margin expansion/contraction compare to history or to what peers or competitors are guiding to?

 3. Earnings Call Transcript Analysis